Interstate matches in Australian rules football: AFL Women's State of Origin (2017)

 After the success of the inaugural AFL Women's season the AFL announced in mid-July that a State of Origin representative match would be held for AFL Women's players during the AFL season pre-finals bye.
-A team of players born in Victoria played a single exhibition match against Allies (a team of players from the rest of Australia) at Etihad Stadium on the evening of Saturday 2 September.
+A team of players born in Victoria played a single exhibition match against the Allies (a team of players from the rest of Australia) at Etihad Stadium on the evening of Saturday 2 September.